 What You Should Know About Broken Jaws

-Chronic jaw pain is associated with many conditions: teeth-grinding, TMJ, periodontal disease, and even sinus issues.
+Chronic jaw pain can be caused by many conditions, including teeth grinding, TMJ, periodontal disease, and sinus issues.

 At Bondi Dental, we not only take care of your teeth, but we can also take care of your jaw!